-The Wexford Festival Opera Tours are organised by Nicholas Furlong on behalf of the Wexford Historical Society.
-They are led each morning by expert guides and are open to everyone.
-There is no charge but we ask drivers to help us by offering seats in their cars to visitors.
+Wexford Festival Opera Tours, in association with the National Opera House, are organised by Nicholas Furlong on behalf of the Wexford Historical Society.
+They are led by expert guides to interesting and intriguing sites and are open to everyone.
+There is no charge but we ask all drivers to help by offering seats to visitors.
 The tours leave the Talbot Hotel car park at 10.30 a.m. sharp.
-All tours are scheduled to return to Wexford at 13.00.
-The 2015 programme is currently being finalised and so details below may change.
+All tours are scheduled to return to Wexford at 1 p.m.
 For more information contact the Chairman of Wexford Historical Society at email@example.com or visit www.wexfordhistoricalsociety.com

 Thursday 22 October The President of the Wexford Historical Society, Brian Matthews, takes the tour to the very ancient parish of Kilmore where the unique custom of placing funeral crosses at sites of historical significance still persists.
 The tour will also visit Grange Churchyard and the early Christian site at Kilcowan.

 Friday 23 October Great Island, of strategic importance in medieval times, with Kilmokea House, and the smallest High Cross in Ireland.
 With author and local historian, Bernard Browne.

 Saturday 24 October The Society of Friends – the Quakers’ benign presence in South Wexford.
 Today’s tour will visit Forest, Taghmon, Rathanuisce, Killurin and Bregorteen, of the Holmes and Penn families, with Gregory Walsh, Editor of the Bannow Historical Journal.